simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 Every collection type in the schema generates two corresponding interface resources.
 The first is an editing panel that occupies most of the window, and displays the collection's primitive values as editable fields.
 Edits are validated according to the schema type (integer, string, etc).
 List elements can be added, moved, or deleted.
 List of characters are a special case; instead of listing each element separately, these are presented as one text box.

-The second resource is an labelled entry in the navigation tree.
+The second resource is a labelled entry in the hierarchical navigation tree.
 This tree is placed on the left side on the screen, and allows exploration and selection of collections.
 This is a common paradigm from file system navigation.
-When the entry for a configuration is selected, its editing panel displays; the tree can fold/unfold; list elements are displayed by index.
+When an entry for a configuration is selected, its editing panel displays; the tree can fold/unfold; list elements are displayed by index.

 ### Data Representation and Portability
 One subtle implementation detail is around managing data values in a javascript environment that need to type and store across a variety of native architectures.
 There are two sources of data input and output: interface display and user edits, and binary reads and writes from wire communication.
 Both data sources have a collection of encoders/decoders that parse data into a common internal format from user edits and binary reads, and present it for user display or binary writes.